-Over the last two weeks I’ve developed a niche social network around childhood videogames, called my childhood games.
+Over the last two weeks I’ve developed a niche social network around childhood videogames.
+I named it my childhood games.

-In order to rapidly develop a prototype I decided to use the proven PHP framework CodeIgniter.
-Newer frameworks like FuelPHP or Laravel are promising, but their documentation and community lacks behind CodeIgniter’s.
+In order to rapidly develop a prototype, I decided to use the battle-tested PHP framework CodeIgniter.
+Newer frameworks like FuelPHP or Laravel are promising, but their documentation and community still lacks behind CodeIgniter’s.

-I started my childhood games as an experiment and to freshen up my model-view-controller (MVC) skills.
-If you’re interested to takeover my childhood games, feel free to contact me.
-It’s fully functional and ready to go live.
+I started my childhood games as an experiment, and to put the model-view-controller (MVC) pattern into practice.
+If you’re interested to take over the project, feel free to reach out.